I am a former sports editor and currently serve as a historian with the Society of American Baseball Research and manage a valet operation.

 How Did Mike Piazza Develop Into a Hall of Famer?

 Mike Piazza was afforded more luxuries than most amateur baseball players, and while his talent was obvious, many scouts in the late 1980s still had a lot of questions about the Phoenixville High School standout.
-The son of Vince Piazza, a long-time acquaintance of then-Los Angeles Dodgers manager Tommy Lasorda, Mike Piazza spent a lot of time with the team as a youngster, even serving as the Dodger bat boy when the team traveled to Veterans Stadium in Philadelphia.
+As the son of Vince Piazza, a long-time acquaintance of then-Los Angeles Dodgers manager Tommy Lasorda and a Philadelphia Phillies season ticket holder, Mike got to spend a lot of time with time around baseball as a youngster—even serving as the Dodgers' bat boy when the team traveled to Veterans Stadium in Philadelphia.

 "Three years ago, Tommy called me and asked if I'd like to be the Dodgers' batboy," Piazza told the Philadelphia Inquirer in 1985.
 "I couldn't believe it.
 Two years ago, he even took me on a road trip to New York for a five-game series against the Mets.
 And Tommy always lets me take a few swings in the batting cage under the tunnel at Veterans Stadium.
 Tommy and (coach) Manny Mota give me a lot of tips on hitting, and I can't thank them enough for it.
 Manny noticed that I was uppercutting a little too much, something that a power hitter tends to do.
 He told me to keep my head down and try to wing down on the ball.